SupreethDhareshwar/go-sqlite/README.md

 - Create a new file main.go.
 This will be a satrting point of application

 - Create a folder model.
 This will store all your application model files

+- Create a Makefile.
+This will hold all your project commands